AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 >[!IMPACT ON PROFILE RICHNESS]
 >
->Note that the additional attributes will impact the [overall profile richness](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform.html) of your profiles.
-Read the Real-Time Customer Data Platform Product Description for more information about profile richness.
+>Note that the additional attributes ingested into Real-Time CDP will impact the overall profile richness of your profiles.
+Read the [Real-Time Customer Data Platform Product Description](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform.html) for more information about profile richness.

 ## How to achieve the use case: high-level overview